MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 ## Modify sales quotes and orders

-You may need to modify sales quotes or orders created by the agent during a review step or a request for assistance.
+You might need to modify sales quotes or orders created by the agent during a review step or a request for assistance.

 When you select **Review**, the quote or order opens for you to inspect.
 Make changes as needed, then select **Confirm** in the **Review** pane.
 The agent then processes the document, creating a PDF for inclusion in the outgoing email to the customer.